cd-public/rt-proofs/README.md

 # RT-PROOFS

 This repository contains the main Coq proof spec & proof development of the RT-PROOFS project.

-This is Calvin's branch.
+This is Calvin's branch with the main body of work directed toward proving EDF optimality found in analysis/uni/basic/edf.

 ## Directory Structure